-Join us on select Monday evenings throughout the summer for an intimate classical concert and conversation series.
+Join us on select evenings throughout the summer for an intimate classical concert and conversation series.

 Picture yourself with a glass of local summer wine, listening to your favourite music, as the sun goes down over the St. Lawrence River.
 Our waterfront setting means extraordinary views from the deck.
 This world-class experience is is only a short drive from Kingston or Brockville, and an easy distance from Ottawa.

-4-Show Subscription – $160 (ON SALE NOW)
+4-Show Subscription – $160 (on sale February 1, 2018)

-Single Tickets – $50 (available March 1, 2017)
+Single Tickets – $50 (on sale March 1, 2018)

 GRYPHON TRIO: Monday, July 16 – 7:30 pm

 STEWART GOODYEAR: Monday, August 13 – 7:30 pm